 We give a 10 years’ structural guarantee.
 We are a local, family run business, we will complete any repairs that are needed if they are caused by any structural or installation problem.
 Our name and our reputation are on the line, so we definitely want to keep our clients happy by addressing any unforeseen problems once the build has been completed.

-After the building is completed, we will call you from time to time, ask how everything is going, and we will arrange a yearly visit to inspect everything.
-So if something is not right in our opinion, we will rectify it.
-We think this is the only way you can run this type of business, and hope that this will not put you off.
-To make sure you have all the peace of mind you need, we’ll go over all of this in our contract with you before asking you to sign it.
+Just before the end of the first year we will call you, ask how everything is going, and arrange a visit to inspect your garden room.
+If something is not right in our opinion, we will rectify it as soon as possible.
+To make sure you have the peace of mind you need, we go over all of this in our design proposal before any work begins.

 The entire construction of the building will be wrapped in a waterproof, breathable membrane, so the only parts of the building that are open to the elements are the external walls.
-The aftercare you need will depend on the chosen material.
+The aftercare you need will depend on the chosen cladding material.
 The majority of our garden buildings are finished with wood cladding.
 Although the wood we use has been pressure treated (wood preserver is injected inside the wood under high pressure, allowing for deep penetration of the timber), it is recommended to re-apply the wood preserver every few years.

 If you want the wood to weather grey, the preserver will need to be applied every 4 years.
 It is a very easy process as the product itself is almost like water, so re-applying it on the surface of a large building should not take any longer than a day.
 Alternatively, we can do it for you as part of an after-care service connected with our yearly check.